yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 1. Aquaculture Environment, Animal Health, and Seafood Quality

 My earlier research examined how farming conditions and environmental stressors influence the physiology, biochemical composition, and flavor-related quality of shellfish.
 Working primarily with oysters and mussels, I investigated how parameters such as temperature, salinity, and microplastic exposure influence physiological responses, metabolic status, and the accumulation of flavor compounds.
-Using physiological, biochemical, and metabolomic approaches, this work demonstrates how aquaculture environments ultimately shape seafood quality at harvest by affecting animal physiology and metabolism.
+Using physiological, biochemical, and omics approaches, this work demonstrates how aquaculture environments ultimately shape seafood quality at harvest by affecting animal physiology and metabolism.
 These findings provide scientific guidance for optimizing aquaculture practices that improve animal health, product quality, and production sustainability.

 **Research topics:**